-“Often what we see is that the child has learned he’s in control,” says Dayna.
-“He has learned to manipulate any discrepancies in the mom and dad’s parenting styles and has managed to repeatedly turn his parents against each other.”
+“Often what we see is that the child has learned they are in control,” says Dayna.
+“They have learned to manipulate any discrepancies in the mom and dad’s parenting styles and have managed to repeatedly turn their parents against each other.”

-Every parent knows that teenagers need rules and boundaries.
-And most parents know the basics of setting and enforcing those rules.
-But it takes practice, guidance, and self-regulation to become an expert in actually implementing that knowledge in everyday life.
+Every parent knows that teenagers need rules and boundaries and most parents know the basics of setting and enforcing those rules.
+It takes practice, guidance, and self-regulation to become an expert in actually implementing the knowledge in everyday life.

 Dayna explains that it’s more important for parents to stand united in setting a rule than it is to be “right.”
 For example, if one parent wants to ground their child for two weeks and the other argues for four weeks, the critical lesson isn’t the amount of time the child is grounded, but that the parents jointly set a limit and enforce it.

 If one parent disagrees with the other parent’s rule but agrees to enforce it for the sake of consistency, they must stand firm.
-That means avoiding saying to the teen, “I know it’s harsh, but I’m trying to support your father,” or other comments that undermine the partnership, even when implored by the child to come to his rescue.
+This means avoiding saying to the teen, “I know it’s harsh, but I’m trying to support your father,” or other comments undermining the partnership, even when implored by the child to come to his rescue.